 S127 LGA 1972 affords Parish and Town Councils the power to dispose of land subject to securing the best consideration they can, similar to the provisions of s123.
 A public interest report issued under s8 of the Audit Commission Act 1998 offered the following recommendations to Local Authorities following the failings by Uttoxeter Town Council in a sale of their land:

-For more information on Local Authority Land Disposal you can read our article on Subsidy Control.
+For more information on Local Authority Land Disposal you can read Part 2 on Subsidy Control and Open Spaces.

 If you have any further inquiries regarding Local Authority Land Disposal and the s123 agreement, please contact our Public Sector team, we would be happy to help.